HII-C/patient_viewer/README.md

 Then, do the following:
 - Visit [FHIR Starter](http://fhir-starter.healthcreek.org/#/ui/select-patient), and login with the credentials `admin` and `password`.
 - Select the patient `Karen L. Lewis`.
-- In the bottom-right box, enter `"Patient Viewer Local"` in the first text box, and `"http://localhost:9000"` in the second text box.
+- In the bottom-right box, enter `Patient Viewer Local` in the top text box, and `http://localhost:9000` in the bottom text box.
-- Click the blue button underneath to launch the patient viewer.
+- Click the `Custom App` button underneath to launch the patient viewer.

 ## Building for Production